Differential decay rate of $B^+ \to J/\psi K^+$ with the LHCb Upgrade I experiment: Results and cross-checks

 To replicate a BDT selection more representative of that used in analyses of \btosmumu decays, the BDT requirement is tightened, resulting in a signal efficiency of 65\%.
 All observed shifts in \afb and \fh are compatible with the baseline result at the 1$\sigma$ level or below, except for \afb in the \MagUp polarity, which is compatible at 2.3$\sigma$.

 The results are also obtained by splitting the data according to the charge of the kaon, and are displayed in Fig.~\ref{fig:kaoncharge}.
 The uncertainties shown are purely statistical, and no significant pattern or deviation is observed.
 Similar behaviour is exhibited when data are split either according to which quadrant of the muon station the muon with the same charge as the $B$ meson entered, or which quadrant of the scintillating-fibre detectors the kaon entered.
-Finally, the results are also checked when splitting according to whether at least one of the final-state tracks has a momentum larger than $100\gevc$, as discussed in Sec.~\ref{sec:syst}.
+The results are also checked when splitting according to whether at least one of the final-state tracks has a momentum larger than $100\gevc$, as discussed in Sec.~\ref{sec:syst}.
+Finally, to assess the stability of the results against variations in data-taking conditions, the analysis strategy is applied to an independent sample of data collected earlier in 2024, recorded using a different trigger configuration and under lower instantaneous luminosity conditions.
+The extracted angular coefficients from this sample are consistent with the baseline results.

 The data in each polarity configuration is also further divided into ten equally populated bins according to the 17 variables previously discussed.
 The results for some example variables are shown in Fig.~\ref{fig:fits_in_bins_block7}, namely the dimuon opening angle, $\theta(\mu^+\mu^-)$, the \jpsi transverse momentum, and $N_{\mathrm{PV}}$, for both the \MagDown and \MagUp datasets.
 To assess whether any trend across these variables could affect the final, integrated result, two metrics are developed.
 The first is the linear coefficient obtained when fitting the results across a given variable.
 The significance of the linear coefficient from zero is shown for all variables in Fig.~\ref{fig:diff_and_pulls} (top).